 - Strikes (that are not caused by the airline’s crew).

-Moreover, if the airline might have been able to do something to avoid problems with the flight and failed to handle the situation, you might be entitled to compensation.
+Moreover, if the airline could hypothetically have done something to prevent issues regarding the flight and failed to handle the situation, you may be eligible for compensation.

 Which Flights are Covered by EU 261/2004?

-EU 261 covers all flights departing from EU airports.
-It also applies to flights arriving in the EU if the airline originates in the EU.
+EU Regulation 261 covers all flights departing from EU airports.
+It also applies to flights arriving in the EU if the airline is based in the EU.
 This includes airlines from EU countries as well as Iceland, Norway, and Switzerland.

-However, Jambojet isn’t a European airline.
-Consequently, they don’t have to pay compensation if their flights operate outside of the European Union.
+Nevertheless, Jambojet isn’t a European airline.
+Consequently, they are not obliged to pay compensation if their flights operate outside of the European Union.
 This is true even for their flights to the European Union if they start outside the EU.

 Itinerary | Covered by EU 261 |